prof18/marcogomiero.com/content/about-me.md

 type = "about"
 +++

-I'm Marco Gomiero, I'm a software engineer, currently working at [Airalo](https://www.airalo.com/) as Senior Android Engineer.
+I'm Marco Gomiero, I'm a software engineer, currently working at [Airalo](https://www.airalo.com/) as Senior Android Developer.
 I'm a Google Developer Expert for Kotlin, I love Kotlin and I have experience with native Android and native iOS development, as well as cross-platform development with Flutter and Kotlin Multiplatform.

 In my spare time, I write and maintain open source code, I share my dev experience by [writing](/posts) on my blog, [speaking](/talks) at confs and [organizing](https://gdg.community.dev/gdg-venezia/) events with the Google Developer Group Venezia and I play basketball.